Table of Contents

 Agile is customer-centric.
-It’s the core of agile.
-So, when you apply agile to product strategy, you should be focusing on your customer throughout all five steps of the product strategy.
+In fact, it is its core.
+So, when you apply this, you should be focusing on your customer throughout all five steps of the process.

 You have two options when you’re building out an interactive product strategy: